csivitu/Template/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+You are requested to follow this [contribution guideline] while contributing to the project :smile:.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE`](./LICENSE) for more information.